MartinK84/riesling/README.md

 There are several reconstruction algorithms currently provided in RIESLING - simple non-iterative recon with root-sum-squares channel combination (`riesling rss`), non-iterative recon with self-calibrating sensitivy map extraction (`riesling sense`), iterative cgSENSE with Töplitz embedding (`riesling cg`), and iterative recon with TGV regularization (`riesling tgv`).
 An experimental version of the Non-Uniform Fourier Transform/Direct Summation method (`riesling ds`) is also provided, but not recommended except for curiosity's sake.
 Coil compression via PCA/SVD is also provided (`riesling compress`).

+## Examples

-A demo using the dataset from the [ISMRM CG-SENSE Reproducibility challenge](https://ismrm.github.io/rrsg/challenge_one/) can be found in `examples/rrsg_cgsense`, which includes both conversion to the RIESLING .h5 format and examples of how to run RIESLING.
+A demo using the 2D dataset from the [ISMRM CG-SENSE Reproducibility challenge](https://ismrm.github.io/rrsg/challenge_one/) can be found in `examples/rrsg_cgsense`, which includes both conversion to the RIESLING .h5 format and examples of how to run RIESLING.

+Another demo using a 3D Shepp Logan phantom can be found in `examples/notebook_demo`.
+This demo goes through all the tools available in `riesling` in a Jupyter notebook.

 ## Input Format